Smokejumper: Personal Protective Equipment (PPE)

 Smokejumper equipment on display, West Yellowstone, Montana.

 The main body of a Canadian smokejumpers PPE is a Kevlar suit to protect against the intense heat of fires, as well as sharp objects that may pierce the skin.
 Helmets are adorned with mesh face shields to maintain visibility while protecting the smokejumpers from branches and embers.
 Gear is designed to allow jumpers to free themselves if they become tangled in trees, and is designed to help firefighters to float should they land in a body of water.
 These standard design features for Canadian parattack crews run a cost of roughly $12,000 per crew member.
 However, there is the opportunity for jumpers to edit, alter, and ultimately add to their collection of gear.
 Many Canadian jumpers are known to use motocross gear or hockey pads in order to help soften the blows associated with landing a parachute in deeply forested territory.

 American jumpsuits are fashioned using a blend of Kevlar and Nomex and serve similar functions to Canadian suits.
 These suits are crafted by the smokejumpers themselves using sewing supplies housed at each base.
 With only 400 suits needed yearly, it is not feasible to have them manufactured offshore or en masse.
 Just as with Canadian jumpers, Americans use hockey gear, motocross pads, and ski helmets to round out their kit.
 Each jumper dons roughly 85 lb of gear for a single jump.

 Survival gear

 A significant portion of initial attack jumps take multiple days to control.
-On account of this, the payload deposited by aircraft include survival gear such as dried fruit, canned soup and beef jerky.
+On account of this, the payload deposited by aircraft include non-perishable food such as dried fruit, canned soup and beef jerky.
 Crews are equipped with shelters for sleep and sleeping bags.